Graphs with large total angular resolution: NP-hardness

 Assume first that the \threesat\ formula is satisfiable.
 Consider a truth assignment of the variables that satisfies the formula.
 We draw each variable gadget such that the side corresponding to its true literal is on the right.
-Further, we scale all the variable gadgets such that no two vertices of different variable gadgets or of a variable gadget and a clause gadget lie on a horizontal line (except for the vertices $X_i$).
+Further, we scale all the variable gadgets such that no two vertices of different variable gadgets or of a variable gadget and a clause gadget lie on a common horizontal line (except for the vertices $X_i$ and $X'_i$).
 For every clause $c_j$, we choose a literal $v_i \in \{x_i,\overline{x}_i\}$ of $c_i$ which is true.
-We draw the path between the corresponding clause vertex $C_j$ and the literal vertex $V_{i,j}$ by starting with a horizontal edge from $C_j$ to the right, continuing with a $\pm 60^{\circ}$ edge to the right and up to the height of $V_{i,j}$, and ending with a horizontal edge to $V_{i,j}$.
-For the other literals of $c_j$ we draw a $\pm 60^{\circ}$ edge from $C_j$ to the right, followed by a horizontal edge to the left and a $\pm 60^{\circ}$ edge to the left or right, depending on whether $v_i$ is true or false; see Fig.~\ref{fig:60hard:connections}.
-As all edges of the resulting drawing $D$ are either horizontal or under an angle of $\pm 60^{\circ}$, we have $\operatorname{TAR}(D)=60^{\circ}$ as desired.
+We draw the path between the corresponding clause vertex $C_j$ and the matching literal vertex $V_{i,j} \in \{X_{i,j},\overline{X}_{i,j}\}$ in the following way; see Figure~\ref{fig:60hard:true_connection}.
+We start with a horizontal edge from $C_j$ to the right.
+Then, we continue with a $\pm 60^{\circ}$ edge towards the left until we reach the height of $V_{i,j}$.
+We complete the path with a horizontal edge towards the left to $V_{i,j}$.
+For the other literals of $c_j$ we draw a $\pm 60^{\circ}$ edge from $C_j$ to the right, followed by a horizontal edge to the left and a $\pm 60^{\circ}$ edge to the left or right, depending on whether $v_i$ is true or false; see Figure~\ref{fig:60hard:connections}.
+This way, all edges of the resulting drawing $D$ are either horizontal or under an angle of $\pm 60^{\circ}$ and no two edges overlap.
+Hence we have $\TAR(D)=60^{\circ}$ as desired.